AdobeDocs/experience-platform.en/help/xdm/field-groups/event/lodging-reservation.md

 [!UICONTROL Lodging Reservation] is a standard schema field group for the [[!DNL XDM ExperienceEvent] class](../../classes/experienceevent.md) used to capture information regarding a lodging reservation.

-The field group is an extension of the [!UICONTROL Reservation Details] field group, and contains all of the same fields under a single object-type fields, `reservations`.
+The field group is an extension of the [!UICONTROL Reservation Details] field group, and contains all of the same fields under a single object-type field, `reservations`.
 In addition to these generic fields, [!UICONTROL Lodging Reservation] also includes `lodgingReservations` array.
-This array of objects is used to describe a one or more reservations with properties unique to lodging.
+This array of objects is used to describe one or more reservations with properties unique to lodging.

 >[!NOTE]
 >